stormseed/daykeep-calendar-quasar/readme.md

 * Pass in an event reference string
 * Prevent the default event detail from showing up
 * Listen for a click event to trigger your own detail content

-Each calendar is given a random reference string so that we can distinguish between multiple calendars on a page.
-You can override this and pass in a string so that you can listen for events from that calendar.
-In this case, if we pass in the string `MYCALENDAR`, the Vue.js event `click-event-MYCALENDAR` would fire on the [global event bus](http://quasar-framework.org/components/global-event-bus.html) when a calendar event is clicked on.

 So to implement, be sure to have `prevent-event-detail` and `event-ref` set when you embed a calendar component: